 Students applying for and receiving financial aid are responsible for the following:

-1. Reviewing and considering all information about International Sports Sciences Association’s academic programs before enrolling.
+1. Reviewing and considering all information about Lionel University’s academic programs before enrolling.

 2. Completing all the application forms ACCURATELY AND COMPLETELY and submitting them to the right place on time.
 If this is not done, financial aid could be delayed.
 Since errors cause misunderstanding and misrepresentation of information provided, errors must be corrected before any financial aid can be received.
 Intentional misreporting of information on application forms for federal financial aid is a violation of the law and is considered a criminal offense subject to penalties under the U.S. Criminal Code, and subjects the student’s application to denial.
 Additionally, regulations require that all cases of suspect fraud emanating from misrepresentation, be reported to the Office of the Inspector General.